Tips for Overcoming Low Self-Esteem and Building Confidence

 - Tap the inside corner of one eyebrow, while saying the reminder phrase (in this case, that is, “Don’t deserve love”).

-- Now, rate yourself again.
+Now, rate yourself again.
 Has the rating go down?
 Frequently you will find it goes down by one or two points.
 You can then repeat the exercise and rate yourself again.
 It will often keep going down.
-You can repeat the exercise until you have got the rating down to one or even zero.
+Repeat until you have got the rating down to one or even zero.
 At this point, the thought will to longer be “running the show.”

 - “Even though I am afraid to be myself, I unconditionally love and accept myself.”

 - “Even though I fear rejection, I unconditionally love and accept myself.”